CocoaPods/shared_resources/README.md

 This repository and CocoaPods are available under the MIT license.

-There is a notable exception to this License for the web-fonts, in this we conform to the [Grilli Types Web EULA](fonts/Grilli Type Web EULA 1.5.txt) and have no rights for re-distribution outside of the CocoaPods website.
+Files inside the fonts folder conform to the [Grilli Types Web EULA](fonts/Grilli Type Web EULA 1.5.txt) and we have no rights for re-distribution outside of the CocoaPods website.

+Design files, such as images & logos are copywrite of [Andy Myers](http://andy-myers.co.uk) and the CocoaPods Dev team.
+They are released under [Creative Commons - Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/deed.en_US).